 When we made the decision to move so far away I knew intellectually that life would be quieter, more relaxed but this first winter here revealed an important truth to me.
 I have my own seasons and it’s time to honour that cycle by taking the time to be quiet, pay attention and nurture newborn ideas.

 What season are you in?
-Share in the comments below how you honour your own rhythms.
+I’d love to hear in the comments how you honour your own rhythms.